John W. Kingdon

 John Wells Kingdon (born 1940) is professor emeritus and was Acting Chair of Political Science (1989–1990 when the chair, Jack L. Walker, was on leave) at the University of Michigan.
 He is a graduate of Oberlin College and the University of Wisconsin–Madison.
 He is a fellow of the American Academy of Arts and Sciences and was a Guggenheim fellow.
 He resides in Ann Arbor, Michigan.
 He is also a fellow at the Center for Advanced Behavioral Studies at Stanford.
 He served as Chair of the Department of Political Science at the University of Michigan and as President of the Midwest Political Science Association, and has often been a Guest Scholar at the Brookings Institution.

 Scholarly influence

 Kingdon is a specialist in American politics, and has written influential books such as Agendas, Alternatives, and Public Policies, and America the Unusual.
 Despite critiques of his work being theoretically shaky, the work has retained a prominent place in the policy literature, garnering hundreds of citations since its publication.

 Core ideas

 Kingdon argues that the structure of American political institutions, especially Congress, encourages fragmentation and splintering in American national governance.
 He also believes this occurs more in the United States than elsewhere.

+Multiple Streams Analysis

 In his book Agendas, Alternatives and Public Policies he proposed that for an issue to get on the political agenda, three flux must encounter: